scuzzydude/asimov/asimov.md

 ## Language

-The base implementation of the protocol shall be implemented in C. This is to align with The Foundation's goal of a historically coherent boot-strapping tool chain.
+The base implementation of the protocol shall be implemented in C. This is to align with The Foundation's goal of a historically coherent boot-strapping toolchain.
 This also aligns with certain individuals' hesitation to learn new languages when C is all you need.
 We may review of implementations in other languages, but they will need to be ported to C.

 ## Addresses